mslinn/sbt-ethereum-docs/gitbook/overview.md

 ```
 export INFURA_TOKEN="blahblahblah"
 ```
-The next time you start `eth-command-line` or `sbt-ethereum` they will notice the token and use it to connect with an Infura Ethereum node.
+The next time you start `eth-command-line` or `sbt-ethereum` they will notice the token and automatically use it to connect with an Infura Ethereum node.

 ## Custom Projects
-The `sbt-ethereum-seed` project is a handy starting point for custom projects based on `sbt-ethereum`, and it also supports all of the functionality of `eth-command-line`:
+The `sbt-ethereum-seed` project is a handy starting point for custom projects based on `sbt-ethereum`, and it also supports all of the functionality of `eth-command-line`.
+To create a custom project:

   1. Clone [sbt-ethereum-seed](https://github.com/mslinn/sbt-ethereum-seed):
      ```
      git clone git@github.com:swaldman/eth-command-line.git